maekitalo/tntnet/doc/man/tntnet.xml.7.markdown

 `<bufferSize>`*bytes*`</bufferSize>`

-  Specifies the number of bytes sent in a single system-call.
-This does not limit anything in application-level.
-It does not affect e.g. savepoints or exception-handling.
-Component-output is collected completely and then passed in chunks of `bufferSize` bytes to the operating system.
+  Specifies the number of bytes sent in a single system call.
+This does not limit anything in application level.
+It does not affect e.g. savepoints or exception handling.
+Component output is collected completely and then passed in chunks of `bufferSize` bytes to the operating system.

   The default value is 16384.